White Chicken Chili Recipe

 Ways to thicken this chili:

-- Gently mash one-third of the can of white beans in the chili mixture.
+- Gently puree one-third of the can of white beans into the chili mixture, then stir it back into the chili.

-- Add 1 Tablespoon of all-purpose flour to a small amount of milk or half-and-half, mix well, and add to chili in the last 30 to 40 minutes of cooking time.
+- Add 1 Tablespoon of all-purpose flour to a small amount of milk or half-and-half, whisk until smooth, and add to the chili during the last 30 to 40 minutes of cooking.

 Frequently Asked Questions

-White beans, such as Navy beans, Great Northern beans, and Cannellini beans, are delicious in this chili.
+White beans, such as Navy, Great Northern, and Cannellini, are delicious in this chili.

 More Delicious and Easy Chicken Recipes